tjense25/METAFORA/README.md

 # METAFORA
 **Metafora** (**Met**hylation **a**nalysis **f**or **o**utlier **r**egion **a**nnotation) is a workflow to call methylation outlier regions--segments of the genome where methylation levels in an individual deviate significantly from the normal levels seen in the general population--from long-read whole genome sequencing data.
 Metafora has been tested for both PacBio and ONT methylation calls and can further correct for technology-specific biases to allow joint analysis of across different sequencing modalities.

-Benefits of Metafora include its ability to correct for technical covariates and hidden factors when detecting methylation outliers, an unbiased segmentation approach that learns methylation outlier regions from the data rather than relying on annotations of CpG islands or promoters, and broad applicability across many sequencing modalities and tools.
+Benefits of Metafora include its ability to model uncertainty of methylation proportions from variable seuqence depths, its ability to correct for technical covariates and hidden factors when detecting methylation outliers.
+It also uses an unbiased segmentation approach that learns methylation outlier regions from the data rather than relying on annotations of CpG islands or promoters and has broad applicability across many sequencing modalities and tools.

 ## Methods